 How to Handle Multiple Calls at Once on an Android Phone

-It’s easy to place a call on hold using your Android phone — as long as your cellular provider hasn’t disabled that feature: Simply touch the Hold button on the Call in Progress screen.
+It’s easy to place a call on hold using your Android phone — as long as your cellular provider hasn’t disabled that feature.
+Simply touch the Hold icon.

-Fret not if your phone lacks the Hold button.
-Rather than hold the call, mute it: Touch the Mute button on the Call in Progress screen.
-That way, you can sneeze or scream at the wall and the other person will never know.
+Fret not if your phone lacks the Hold icon.
+Rather than hold the call, mute it: Touch the Mute icon on the call-in-progress screen.
+That way, you can sneeze, scream at the wall, or flush the toilet and the other person will never know.

 Receiving a new call when you’re on the phone